JakeLin/cocos2d-meteor/README.md

 Bring Cocos2d-js and Meteor together.

 ##What is Cocos2d-Meteor
-Cocos2d-Meteor brings the number one open source game engine (Cocos2d) and the most powerful full stack JavaScript framework (Meteor) together to help us develop games easier and quicker.
+Cocos2d-Meteor brings the World's #1 Open Source Game Development Platform (Cocos2d) and the ultra-simple, database-everywhere, data-on-the-wire, pure-Javascript web framework (Meteor) together to help us develop games easier and quicker.

 ##Why use Cocos2d-Meteor
-By using Cocos2d-Meteor, we can just use JavaScript to develop the entire game, which comprises frontend (scenes, sprites, actions and physics engine) and backend (leaderboard, level and progress).
+By using Cocos2d-Meteor, we can just use one language (JavaScript) to develop the entire game, which comprises frontend (scenes, sprites, actions and physics engine) and backend (leaderboard, level and progress).
+We can develop the entire project in one codebase.
+And don't need to worry about sending JSON via Restful API or Websocket messages back and forth because Meteor has helped us wire anything up.

 ##Installation
 `$ meteor add jakelin:cocos2d-meteor`